Why is ProThinker able to add value to Institutional Investors?

 Verifiable – When valuation indicators are used by itself rather than in combination, different values arise, and investors are forced to choose which indicator to use, often without back-testing to make sure that the indicator they choose has explained the stock price well.
 We plot our chosen composite indicator together with the past stock prices so that you can verify the accuracy for yourself.

-To illustrate, the Composite Valuation Indicator for Apple’s stock is plotted below.
-Anyone looking at this chart can see how effective the Composite Valuation Indicator has been in explaining past stock prices and therefore can have the confidence to rely on it to predict future prices.
+To illustrate, the Composite Valuation Indicator for Amazon’s stock is plotted below.
+We can see how effective the Composite Valuation Indicator has been in explaining past stock prices and therefore can have the confidence to rely on it to predict future prices.

 How is ProThinker able to add value to Institutional Investors?